zzzprojects/learn-orm/tutorials/dapper/basic-list-query.md

 }
 ```

+As you can see that the `Query` method is used to retrieve the data from the `Authors` table.

-Let's execute the above code, and you will see the following output.
+When you execute the above code, and you will see the following output.

 ```csharp
 Cardinal Tom B. Erichsen